per1234/ino-troubleshooting/development-software.md

 After clicking the "Close" button, if you check the contents of the black console window at the bottom of the Arduino IDE window, you will find a detailed error output for the failed download.
 You will need to scroll up the window to see it all.

 If the error is about a URL other than `https://downloads.arduino.cc/packages/package_index.json`, verify that the URL you entered in **File > Preferences > Additional Boards Manager URLs** is correct.
+Open the URL in your browser to verify it can be accessed.
 If you have multiple URLs in that field, they should be separated by commas.

 ---